Program-Related Investments vs Traditional Grants

 Program-Related Investments vs. Traditional Grants: What You Need to Know

-“Program-Related Investments are like planting a seed for social good.
-You provide the initial support, but the project itself grows and flourishes, generating a return that allows you to nurture even more positive change.”
+“Program Related Investments are like planting a seed for social good.
+You’re providing the initial resources, but the project itself will grow and flourish, with a return that allows you to support yet more positive change.”

 By Invest Nust